dphiffer/chickenbot.phiffer.org/README.md

 1. Copy `config.js.example` to `config.js`
 2. Set `url` to the public facing server URL for chickenbot.
+3. Set the `timezone` and `latitude`/`longitude` coordinates (used for calculating sunset times).
+You can find coordinate values in the URL from [Google Maps](https://maps.google.com/).
-3. Set `chickenbotPhone` as the phone number for the bot (from Twilio)
+4. Set `chickenbotPhone` as the phone number for the bot (from Twilio)
-4. Configure the Google Sheet ID from its URL, and set the filename for the service key json file (saved in the `config` folder)
+5. Configure the Google Sheet ID from its URL, and set the filename for the service key json file (saved in the `config` folder)
-5. Generate a webhook shared secret at the command line with `openssl rand -hex 40` and configure that value in `webhookSecret`
+6. Generate a webhook shared secret at the command line with `openssl rand -hex 40` and configure that value in `webhookSecret`
-6. Configure the Twilio SID and auth token from the [Twilio Console](https://console.twilio.com/)
+7. Configure the Twilio SID and auth token from the [Twilio Console](https://console.twilio.com/)

 ## Install dependencies